ex22760/Coffee-Price-Prediction/README.md

 # Real World Arabica Coffee Price Prediction

+This project delivers a robust time series forecasting pipeline combining macroeconomic indicators and ENSO climate signals to predict Arabica coffee prices.
+Leveraging classical, machine learning, and deep learning models, I build an ensemble to enhance accuracy and deploy an interactive Streamlit dashboard for real-time forecast visualisation and performance monitoring.

+---

+## Background / Motivation

 Forecasting climate-sensitive variables is critical across sectors like agriculture, finance, energy, and disaster risk management.
 The El Niño–Southern Oscillation (ENSO) — comprising El Niño, La Niña, and Neutral phases — is a key climate pattern influencing global weather and economic dynamics.
 These phases are commonly tracked via indices such as the Oceanic Niño Index (ONI).

 In this project, I develop a robust time series forecasting pipeline leveraging macroeconomic indicators and ENSO-related features to predict Arabica coffee prices (USD/kg).
 I implement and benchmark multiple modelling approaches, including: